PutraSudaryanto/KSI-TuguJogja/wp-content/themes/ommu-ksi-umby/readme.txt

 GPLv2 - http://www.gnu.org/licenses/gpl-2.0.html
 Foundation by ZURB is MIT - http://opensource.org/licenses/MIT

-I hope you utilize Ommu-Notoboso to learn something new, create something awesome, have fun and, more importantly, I hope you share what you have learned with others.
+I hope you utilize Ommu-KSI-TuguJogja to learn something new, create something awesome, have fun and, more importantly, I hope you share what you have learned with others.